yoshuawuyts/knowledge/js/webcomponents.md

 listeners.

-An important note is that with webcomponents all injected data should be shared through the attributes, analogous to react's `props`.
+An important note is that with webcomponents all injected data should be shared through the attributes, analogous to React's `props`.

 An example of a `flux` application component (not on the module level):